mfinelli/cmsc-421-project-1/README.md

     (sol-density n)

-Return the *density* of solutions on an n x n board where density is number of solutions / number of possible placements (only consider placements that have exactly one queen per file).
+Return the *density* of solutions on an n x n board where density is number of solutions / number of possible placements.
+Only consider placements that have *exactly* one queen per file (since this is the only type of placement the board representation can represent.)

 (We won't test sol-count or sol-density on n < 1, so don't worry about the number of "solutions" for a board of size 0.)

+Finally, plot a graph of solution count as a function of board size (n) from n = 1 to 10.
+(You may use whatever plotting software you like.)

 Submission
 ----------

-Name your file lastname_project1.clj and push it (and *only* it) to the submit server.
+Name your code lastname_project1.clj, your plot lastname_project1.png and push it to the submit server

 Note that we will be grading your projects by script, therefore it is very important to use the *exact* function names and arities described above.
 (You may change the name of the formal parameters if you wish, as this will not affect the grading scripts.)